CivicaDigital/NodeJsDojo/README.md

 ## Events

 The `Server` is an instance of `EventEmitter`.
 This is a class within Node which is returned by the `events` module i.e. `const EventEmitter = require('events');`.
 Listeners (also extending `EventEmitter`) can listen for events and fire a callback, as well as emit events themselves.
 Add the following code to add a listener for the `connection` event which is fired whenever a client connects to the server.
-Note that a socket is one endpoint of a two-way communication link between two programs running on the network:

 ```javascript
 server.on('connection', socket => {